lyellread/cs427-final-project/documentation/3-primitives.md

 [^3.3]: Rosulek, [*The Joy of Cryptography*](https://joyofcryptography.com/pdf/book.pdf), Chapter 10.3
 [^3.4]: Rosulek, [*The Joy of Cryptography*](https://joyofcryptography.com/pdf/book.pdf), Chapter 10.3
 [^3.5]: Rosulek, [*The Joy of Cryptography*](https://joyofcryptography.com/pdf/book.pdf), Chapter 6.4

+## Hashing Function

+The hashing construction used in `NOISE` is a Davies-Meyer compression function design.
+The choice was made to use the Davies-Meyer construction as it makes use of a secure [Block Cipher], which we have already defined to be $\sig{F}_{\subname{AES-128}}$.
+The hashing subroutine $\sig{Hash}_{\text{D-M}}$ takes in a message of any length, and outputs a message in $\Sigma.\M$, of 128-bits.

+The Davies-Meyer construction was chosen over Merkle-Damg$\aa$rd construction because of the [susceptibility of the latter to length-extension attacks](https://eprint.iacr.org/2004/304.pdf)[^3.11].
+It is notable that the Davies-Meyer construction also has flaws, however these are not known to be exploitable in exponential time.

+[^3.11]: Kelsey, Schneier, *Second Preimages on n-bit Hash Functions for Much Less than $2^n$ Work*

 ## Password-Based Key Derivation Function